Fri3dCamp/fri3dweb2016/uitnodiging/en/index.md

 The **second edition** of Fri3d Camp will take place from **Saturday 13 until Monday August 15 2016**.
 Once again we’re heading to the beautiful surroundings of **de Hoge Rielen at Kasterlee**.
 We’re also doubling the available tickets, allowing for **256 participants** to join in.
 The recipe remains the same: 3 camping fields and 2 hangars, hosting **workshops**, **lectures** and a true **hackerspace**, will be joined by a central bar/food tent.
 Children will get their very own space this year, at a tent centrally positioned at the campsite.

-Fri3d Camp is organised for and by you.
-We therefore invite **everybody** to submit proposals for **activities**.
+The best way to participate is by organising your own **activities**.
+We therefore invite **everybody** to submit proposals.
 We’re looking for you: hackers, makers, artists, crafters, scientists, engineers, parents and children.
-We’re looking for people that want to show and tell about their passion and what tickles their interest: electronics, quad-copters, LEGO, 3D scanning & printing, the internet of things, radiography, paper crafts, security, graphic design, programming, music, beer brewing, fimo art,… and lots, lots more.
+We’re looking for people that want to show and tell about their passion and what tickles their interest: electronics, quadcopters, LEGO, 3D scanning & printing, the internet of things, radiography, paper crafts, security, graphic design, programming, music, beer brewing, fimo art,… and lots, lots more.

 # Background